sandialabs/coek/lib/libcoek/doc/components_elementary.rst

     I think it's reasonable to limit the specification for 'within' to enumeration types.
-We could follow a Pyomo model of specifying class instances here, but I worry that will complicate the interface between COEK and POEK.
+We could follow a Pyomo model of specifying class instances here, but I worry that will complicate the interface between Coek and Poek.

     Maybe these types (or class instances) should be defined within a separate namespace?
 Something like 'coek::types::Integers'?

 .. note::

-    COEK confirms that expressions used to index variables do not contain a variable unless it is fixed.
+    Coek confirms that expressions used to index variables do not contain a variable unless it is fixed.
 Thus, the following creates a runtime error: